Grades 9-10 (WVI 4)

 Go to

-misrepresent to identify or describe in a misleading way.
+articulate able to speak or express oneself in a clear way.

 pessimistic feeling in a negative way about things; expecting the worst to happen.